seqeralabs/tower-cli/USAGE.md

 - Use the **Tower Forge** mechanism to automatically manage the AWS Batch resource lifesycle (`forge`)
 - Use the Credentials added to the Workspace in the previous section (`--credentials`)
 - Create all of the required AWS Batch resources in the AWS Ireland (`eu-west-1`) region
-- A maximum of 256 CPUs will be provisioned in the compute environment as per the needs of the pipeline (`--max-cpus`)
+- Provision a maximum of 256 CPUs in the Compute Environment (`--max-cpus`)
 - An existing S3 bucket will be used as the work directory when running Nextflow (`--work-dir`)
 - Will wait until all the resources are AVAILABLE and ready to use (`--wait`)